jueyang/jueyang.github.io/_posts/poems/0100-01-01-street-at-night.md

 leaving it crisp

-"Poor birds," it says,
+poor Birds, it says,

-"they always think it's the morning."
+they always think it's the morning